11 Best Email Marketing Examples for Inspiration in 2024

 As long as the end product is an email that helps your subscribers see the value of your company, you can expect it to have a positive impact on your overall strategy.

+Eighth on our list of examples of email campaigns is Chase.
 In addition to generating new sales and conversions, email is an effective channel for staying in contact with your existing customers and keeping your email retention rates high.

-Chase does this by sending regular updates to their members that include tips for making the most of their cards.
+In our next example of email marketing, you can see how Chase does this by sending regular updates to their members that include tips for making the most of their cards.

 For companies that operate on a membership or subscription-based model, retaining existing customers is much more cost-effective than pursuing new ones.